Back to Guides

 Should this page decide the final country choice on its own?

 No. A three-country comparison should narrow the field, not pretend to replace route-specific diligence.
-Once one country rises to the top, Americans still need a proper page on costs, process, funds, family fit, and tax exposure before the decision is ready for execution.
+Once one country rises to the top, Americans still need a proper page on costs, process, funds, family fit, and financial exposure before the decision is ready for execution.

 What should I do after this comparison if Portugal still looks strongest?